-In 1910, it decided to incorporate as the Studebaker Corp and the company discontinued the manufacturing of electric cars the same year.
+In 1910, it decided to incorporate the Studebaker Corp and the company discontinued the manufacturing of electric cars the same year.

-The vehicles manufactured during the 1920s were named as Bix Six or Light Six and even Special Six.
+The vehicles manufactured during the 1920s were named Bix Six or Light Six and even Special Six.
 But in 1927, the names were changed and automobiles were named as President and Commander.
 They even had a Dictator series.
 Additionally, in 1927, they introduced a new small car called Erskin.

 6) The Great Depression.

 The Great Depression had a great impact on businesses and Studebaker was also impacted heavily.
-Right before the Great Depression, they had purchased luxury automaker Pierce-Arrow in 1928, which was considered as a financial misstep.
+Right before the Great Depression, they had purchased luxury automaker Pierce-Arrow in 1928, which was considered a financial misstep.
 After the Wall Street Crash of October 1929, the markets had collapsed and times were pretty bad.
 Studebaker then rolled out an inexpensive car called the Rockne.
 But given the bad times, it was difficult to sell it.
 Soon the company had to lay off workers and cut off wages.

 7) The Company President commits suicide.

 The then company president Albert R. Erskine had faith in the inexpensive car Rockne and he rashly proclaimed large dividends in 1930 and 1931.
 Additionally, he acquired 95% of the White Motor Company in cash and that too at an inflated cost.
-Their financial problems grew and by 1933 banks were owed 6 million dollars and more in current assets.
+Their financial problems grew and by 1933 they owed banks 6 million dollars and more in current assets.
 Studebaker entered receivership on March 13, 1933, Erskine was laid off as President in favour of more cost-conscious managers.
 On July 1, 1933, Albert R. Erskine committed suicide.